microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 <details><summary> Expand </summary><p>

-If you only have around **half a day** and only a single server node, we suggest to use an example of pretrained **OPT-13B** as the actor model and OPT-350M as the reward model in the following single script to generate a final 13B ChatGPT-style model:
+If you only have around **half a day** and only a single server node, we suggest using an example of pretrained **OPT-13B** as the actor model and OPT-350M as the reward model in the following single script to generate a final 13B ChatGPT-style model:

   ```bash
   python train.py --actor-model facebook/opt-13b --reward-model facebook/opt-350m --deployment-type single_node